juliotrigo/juliotrigo.github.io/_posts/2020-05-10-migrating-my-website-domain.md

 ## Things I've learned

-* Using `www` as the primary domain has some benefits
+* The benefits of using `www` as the primary domain
 * The functionality that Netlify provides on their *Starter* free plan is quite powerful and simple to use
 * The SSL/TLS certificate that Netlify issues can cover extra subdomains (free of charge)
 * The `_redirects` file is a simple way of doing HTTP redirects